google-deepmind/mujoco_playground/mujoco_playground/_src/manipulation/aero_hand/README.md

 This directory introduces a tendon-driven manipulation example that extends MuJoCo Playground with support for tendon-level control and observation in reinforcement learning tasks.

-The model is adapted from the Tetheria Aero Hand Open, featuring a physically accurate tendon system that emulates cable-driven actuation.
-In this setup, both the policy inputs and observations are defined in the tendon space, providing a complete example of training and deploying tendon-driven controllers in MuJoCo.
+The model is adapted from the [Tetheria Aero Hand Open](https://docs.tetheria.ai/), featuring a physically accurate tendon system that emulates cable-driven actuation.
+In this setup, both the policy inputs and observations are defined in the tendon space, providing a complete example of training and deploying tendon-driven controllers and under-actuated fingers in MuJoCo.

 An overview of the hand is shown below: